mrjones-plip/mrjones-medic-scratch/SshTunnelServer/readme.md

 1. SSH as root to your Ubuntu server with public IP
 1. clone this repo with `git clone https://github.com/mrjones-plip/mrjones-medic-scratch`
 1. cd into repo and add create `user.txt` with your github users, one per line
-1. run the install script with `./installTunnelServer.sh DOMAIN.COM` replacing `DOMAIN.COM` with your real domain from step 3 in Requirements.
+1. run the install script with `./installTunnelServer.sh DOMAIN.COM EMAIL` replacing `DOMAIN.COM` with your real domain from step 3 in Requirements and replacing `EMAIL` with your email which will be used to agree to Let's Encrypt TOS and to get notifications about expiring certs.
 1. Send users the URL `DOMAIN.COM` which now lists how to use the server